 d.
 THREE (3) MEMBERS AT LARGE: 1-GUARD, 1-PERCUSSION, 1-WINDS

 The executive board shall be employed with the power to interpret and enforce all rules and regulations as set forth in the by-laws and shall further have the power to decide on all issues not specifically covered by the by-laws.
 The Executive Director will administer the decisions of the executive board.
 The Executive Board shall act as an appeals board for the membership on matters of a by-law nature.
 All appeals must be submitted to the Executive Director in writing and must be acted on by the executive board within 10 days.

 Section 2.
 REQUIREMENTS:

 Board shall come from interested persons at least 21 years of ages prior to the date of the elections willing to fulfill the responsibilities rendered by their elected office.
 Officers may be a member in good standing or a non-member.
 No member of the executive board shall hold more than one office.

 Section 3.
 TERM OF OFFICE:

-Each board member shall hold office for one year, elected at the Spring meeting and until his/her successor is elected.
+Each board member shall hold office for two years, elected at the Spring meeting and until his/her successor is elected.